technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 5 - Defender for Cloud & Sentinel/Lab 5 - Defender for Cloud & Sentinel.md

 10. You should receive the notification as shown in below image

       ![](./media/image38.png)      2.00028in;height:0.65634in"
-alt="A close-up of a sign Description automatically generated" />

 11. From the top click on the link for **Microsoft Sentinel** or navigate back to the Sentinel page.